 WHAT ARE THEY: Cropped cardigans have hemlines that fall at or above your natural waist (the smallest point on your torso).

 WHAT DO THEY DO: Cropped cardigans will draw the eye to your waist, or the point on your torso where their hem falls.
 They may also make your bust look bigger or smaller, depending on the cardigan shape and how it interacts with your actual boobs.

 WHAT TO PAIR WITH THEM: Although I will occasionally do a cropped cardigan with slim-fitting pants, I generally prefer them with skirts and dresses.

 SHORT AND TAILORED

 WHAT ARE THEY: Short, tailored cardigans fall at high or mid-hip and sit fairly close to your torso, even when worn open.

 WHAT DO THEY DO: Short, tailored cardigans will draw the eye to their hem – just as cropped ones will – especially when worn over a contrasting color.
 If they are seamed and fairly heavy in weight, they can help define a waistline when buttoned over a loose top.
 They’ll interact differently with different busts, but they flatten mine out visually.

-WHAT TO PAIR WITH THEM: I own many of this style of cardigan, and wear mine with everything from leggings and tank dresses to jeans, to sheaths and full-skirted dresses.
+WHAT TO PAIR WITH THEM: I have owned many of this style of cardigan, and wore mine with everything from leggings and tank dresses to jeans, to sheaths and full-skirted dresses.
 However that hem-attention-drawing thing means that this style of garment brings the eye right to my hips, my widest part.
-To mitigate that, I make sure to purchase styles that are pretty durned fitted OR wear them with a few buttons done up.
+To balance that, I make sure to purchase styles that are pretty durned fitted OR wear them with a few buttons done up.
 That way, they cinch my waist and flare out a bit over my hips.